-Platforms like Breathwrk, Wikipedia, Quizlet, StatMuse and Tabelog were part of the beta test and according to TikTok, BuzzFeed, Jumprope, IRL and WATCHA will implement their own ‘Jumps’ in the coming weeks.
+Platforms like Breathwork, Wikipedia, Quizlet, StatMuse and Tabelog were part of the beta test and, according to TikTok, BuzzFeed, Jumprope, IRL and WATCHA will implement their own ‘Jumps’ in the coming weeks.

 “TikTok has become a destination both to be entertained and to learn; through TikTok Jump, we’re creating that ‘last mile’ of our community’s discovery journey and helping to spark action and deeper interaction both on and off the platform,” said Sean Kim, Head of Product, TikTok US.

-Creators making a video will be able to choose a Jump to add and will then be able to customise the content that viewers see after tapping on the Jump.
+Creators making a video will be able to choose a Jump to add and will then be able to customize the content that viewers see after tapping on the Jump.